holoviz/holoviz/doc/Roadmap.rst

    server <http://pyviz.org/tutorial/13_Deploying_Bokeh_Apps.html>`__,
-   but there are many other ways to set up live Python-backed plots, including creating a Flask server or embedding into Django, along with deploying via Heroku or Google Clouda and AWS or via the Anaconda Enterprise platform or on
+   but there are many other ways to set up live Python-backed plots, including creating a Flask server or embedding into Django, along with deploying via Heroku or Google Cloud and AWS or via the Anaconda Enterprise platform or on
    `MyBinder <https://mybinder.org>`__.
 Documenting and testing these possibilities takes time and effort, and any contributions or